odhran-kainos/blog/post/32 - Zero-Overhead Tree Processing with the Visitor Pattern.md

 Exactly how "for each JSON {string, number, dictionary}" is implemented, is left to a separate `dispatch` function.

-For now, I am assuming that `Visitor` is generic: it's methods return a type `T`, representing the "output" of this `Visitor`. `T` will vary depending on what the concrete Visitor implementation is trying to do:
+For now, I am assuming that `Visitor` is generic: its methods return a type `T`, representing the "output" of this `Visitor`. `T` will vary depending on what the concrete Visitor implementation is trying to do:

 - If it's meant to serialize the Json tree then `T` might be a `String`